Dragan Sakan: Biography

 Dragan Sakan, a psychologist by vocation, entered the world of advertising in 1975, first as its ardent critic soon to become the first who affirmatively wrote about market and advertising.
-Instead of remaining a critic, he turned into a passionate ad lover and from that moment on his life started to resemble an artistic commercial.
+Instead of remaining a critic, he turned into an ad lover and from that moment on his life started to resemble an artistic commercial.
 He turned his dreams into slogans bringing them into reality just like he did in his advertisements.

 At the time Dragan Sakan was a graduate at the Faculty of Philosophy, University of Belgrade, professor Ivan Štajnberger, PhD invited him to participate in the project of launching new ice-cream flavours of the multinational company Unilever in the Belgrade market (Unilever and Pekabeta formed Frikom company).
 This collaboration resulted in new catchy names of several ice-cream types – Hladiša (Coolio), Rumenko (Ruddy), Čoko Moko (Choco Moco), Cmok (Smack), Leni (Hazely), and several years later appeared Čašavko (Cupcase).

 Owing to his participation in the project Pekabela in 1976 he was asked to take the place of a researcher in the newly established Marketing Agency, a department of the Institute for Scientific Research of the largest food production company PKB in ex-Yugoslavia.

 Since at that time there were no consumer inquiry and survey sampling methods and techniques, Dragan was a pioneer in the field and the one who introduced and tested them setting the standards.
 He established the Name test, Product test, Experimental image research, Market segmentation strategy, Projective methods in motivational research, Campaign pre-testing techniques, Consumer and Public opinion surveys, etc. all of which were presented in numerous scientific works.
 In this way he implemented psychology in the field of marketing which influenced both professional public circles and clients.

 Due to his personal and professional criteria in 1981 he resigned from his permanent job and founded an independent research team that carried out nearly all consumer inquiries and public opinion surveys that existed at the time.

 Branislav Novčić, the director of the Agency for economic propaganda in the newspaper publisher Borba invited Dragan Sakan to establish an independent agency that would provide all-inclusive advertising services.
 In that way Dragan Sakan became a founder and a chief executive of the Marketing Centre at the agency Borba.
 There he encountered Mirjana Pejovic – The Aunt, who would become and remain his lifelong support.